Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking and how to spot the fake stuff!

 With that in mind, it’s no wonder that good quality threads can cost about $10 for just 1 gram!
 This is one spice you don’t want to waste.

-Speaking about quality – it’s important to know how to spot low quality saffron.
+Speaking about quality – it’s important to know how to spot fake saffron.

 Safflower stigmas are sometimes ground up and mixed with ground saffron to “stretch” the product.
 This is called adulterating saffron, and it’s one of the reasons why you shouldn’t buy pre-ground saffron.
 The other reason is that ground saffron doesn’t retain the same flavour as whole saffron threads, so really you should just avoid that stuff.